 Custom alert enrichment workflow: Wazuh fires on level 10+ events → N8N enriches with GeoIP → CrowdSec bans for 24h → OPNsense pf table blocks at the firewall.
 Dual-blocking with automatic expiry sync.

-Local LLM (qwen3:14b via Ollama) generates realistic Debian 7 shell responses for unknown commands.
-Attackers see fake crontabs, Docker errors, and system info instead of "command not found."
+Local LLM (GPT-OSS 20B via llama.cpp) generates realistic shell responses for unknown commands.
+Attackers see fake DB credentials, bash history, and system info instead of "command not found."

 Hand-written rules for Cowrie (100050-100061), Authentik SSO (100100-100108), and Caddy access logs (100200-100204).
 Static field mapping, JSON decoder integration, evaluation ordering.